- Tracy Gunn

 There are two types of decompression sickness/ DCS:

-- Type I: ‘Pain only’, Not immediately life threatening - Type II: May be immediately life threatening involving the central nervous system
+- Type I: ‘Pain only’, Not immediately life-threatening - Type II: May be immediately life-threatening involving the central nervous system

-Decompression Sickness is caused by Nitrogen bubbles that form in the tissues and bloodstream and block of Oxygen to the tissues.
+Decompression Sickness is caused by Nitrogen bubbles that form in the tissues and bloodstream and block Oxygen to the tissues.

-Upon ascent, the nitrogen begins to dissolve out of your tissues and your body begins to eliminate it, which is where potential decompression sickness problems arise.
+Upon ascent, the nitrogen begins to dissolve out of your tissues, and your body begins to eliminate it, which is where potential decompression sickness problems arise.

 Bubbles exist after every dive.
-If these bubbles are too few and small (silent bubbles) they have no effect.
-However, if there are enough bubbles, the volume can cause Decompression Sickness
+If these bubbles are too few and small (silent bubbles), they have no effect.
+However, if there are enough bubbles, the volume can cause Decompression Sickness.

 TYPE I | TYPE II |